turtleturtleclub/rain-turtle/README.md

-TurtleBotRain
+FranklinRain
 =============

-This is the source for TurtleBotRain, used on the [TurtleCoin](https://discord.gg/UKsNX6F) discord server.
+This is the source for FranklinRain, used on the [TurtleTurtle.Club House](https://discord.gg/aNtpq6qGk3) Discord server.

 ## Setting Up